 The digital age has made managing these documents easier, with platforms like DigiLocker providing secure online storage.
 According to DigiLocker (2026), you can securely store digital versions of your PAN card, Aadhaar, and other important certificates, reducing the reliance on physical papers.
 However, a physical passbook or detailed bank statement remains a primary record for many transactions.

-Your tax return isn’t just about income; it’s about a complete financial picture.
+Your tax return is not just about income; it is about a complete financial picture.
 This includes proofs of any tax deducted at source (TDS), details of capital gains, and evidence of any other income sources.
 Each document plays a specific role in validating your claims to the tax authorities.

 While official certificates are crucial, your bank passbook or detailed bank statements are also legally accepted as supporting evidence for various transactions, especially when combined with receipts.